Ruby Receptionists vs AI: The Cost of Growth

 What's the biggest advantage of AI over Ruby?

 Cost predictability and unlimited scale.
 NextPhone costs $199/month whether you get 50 calls or 500 calls.
-Ruby's per-call model means your bill fluctuates with volume - during busy months or seasonal surges, AI costs stay flat while Ruby bills can spike 2-3x.
+Ruby's per-minute model means your bill fluctuates with volume - during busy months or seasonal surges, AI costs stay flat while Ruby bills can spike 2-3x.

 Plus, AI handles 100+ simultaneous calls instantly.
 No capacity limits, no hold times, no "sorry, our operators are all busy" scenarios.
 For seasonal businesses (contractors in storm season, accountants in tax season, retail in Q4), this matters enormously.